AI-santosh-88/Simple-Streamlit-Calculator/README.md

 ### Libraries Used:
 Streamlit (streamlit as st): This is the core library for creating the web application interface.
 It provides all the necessary components for input, output, and layout.

+### Summary:
+This project demonstrates the creation of a simple interactive web calculator using Streamlit.
+The application is structured into distinct modules responsible for handling user input, operation selection, performing the calculation, displaying the output, and managing user interaction.
+The use of Streamlit simplifies the process of building the user interface and handling user interactions.
+The inclusion of error handling makes the application more robust.
+The structure of the code, especially using the operations dictionary, improves readability and maintainability.
+This project is a valuable exercise for understanding the basics of Streamlit and building simple web applications.